szku01/zanza-vscode/README.md

 ## Keyboard shortcuts

 Shortcuts are set for Windows only (so far) - or at least they are tested there.
+Should I end up at a company where linux/mac is the default, I'll update them.

 ### Existing (redefined/added)